matuzo/matuzoat/src/blog/even-more-css-part1.md

   })
 </script>

-**Please note that this switch toggle is not accessible** because it doesn’t communicate state good enough.
+**Please note that this switch toggle is not accessible** because it doesn’t communicate state well enough.
 I just built it that way to illustrate progressive enhancement.
 If you want to learn how to create accessible toggle buttons, read [Toggle Buttons](https://inclusive-components.design/toggle-button/) by Heydon Pickering.

 </div>